 |Radio module 433MHz (emitter)||XD-FST FS1000A||€1,69|

-To make a more compact gateway, we can also opt for a clone of Arduino Mega 2560 Mini (I have not yet tested with RFLink).
+To make a more compact gateway, we can also opt for a clone of Arduino Mega 2560 Pro Mini.
+Follow this tutorial to make a mini version with a box by 3D printing.

 Wiring of radio modules